internetarchive/openlibrary/scripts/solr_builder/README.md

 ./index-works.sh
 ```

-Works took 27 hrs with 5 cores and orphans also running simultaneously.
-Note only one batch took that long; all other batches took <18 hours.
-(27 hrs, 18188010 works, 10 June 2019; 29 hrs, 18081999 works, 13 May 2019, OJF)

-And start all the orphans in sequence to each other (in parallel to the works) since ordering them is slow and there aren't too many if them:

-Solr 8.1 - 24-26 hrs (with deletes enabled) for 5 shards in parallel with orphans - 18257278 (18.2M) works, MacBook Pro, 2019-06-30 dump

 2019-07-31 - Orphans 4.8hrs (deletes off, batch = 1000), Works ETA 1428 hrs (!) with batch size of 1000 due to pathological SQL query plan
   Works 9.3-10.3hrs across 5 shards (deletes off, batch = 5000) for 18450464 (18.4M) works
+  (original time was 27 hrs for OJF)

 ```bash
 ./index-orphans.sh
 ```

-Orphans took 8 hrs over 1 core in parallel with works (8 hrs, 3711877 docs, 10 June 2019, OJF; 11 hrs, 3735145 docs, 13 May 2019, OJF).

-Solr 8.1 orphans - 4.8 hrs in parallel with 5 shards of works (MacBook Pro, 3128386 (3.1M) orphans, 2019-07-31 dump)
+Solr 8.1 orphans - 4.8 hrs in parallel with 5 shards of works (MacBook Pro, 3128386 (3.1M) orphans, 2019-07-31 dump -- vs 8 hrs for OJF)
  (Time above is with deletes disabled.
 It was 3x-4x with them enabled.
 They aren't needed for bulk loads, but they need
   to be fixed / optimized for normal production updates)

 To check progress, run (clearing the progress folder as necessary):